kutschke/DictTest/README.md

 Hopefully the solution will be as simple as adding an option to the rootcling command line or adding a line to the LinkDef.h file.

+The stretch goal is to learn how to build dictionaries so that ROOT_INCLUDE_PATH is not needed at run-time;
+that is to build a fully self contained dictionary that does not need to reference back to the header file source.

 ## Using rootcling via cmake